-OPPORTUNITIES FOR PLAYWRIGHTS OUTSIDE OF WESTERN NEW YORK
+OPPORTUNITIES FOR PLAYWRIGHTS LIVING IN WESTERN NEW YORK